cloudalchemy/ansible-prometheus/README.md

 Deploy [Prometheus](https://github.com/prometheus/prometheus) monitoring system using ansible.

+### Upgradability notice

+When upgrading from <= 2.4.0 version of this role to >= 2.4.1 please turn off your prometheus instance.
+More in [2.4.1 release notes](https://github.com/cloudalchemy/ansible-prometheus/releases/tag/2.4.1)

 ## Requirements

 - Ansible >= 2.5 (It might work on previous versions, but we cannot guarantee it)